Natural Resource Management

 Research with Catchment Management Authorities

-This project is a collaboration with North East Catchment Management Authority and Goulburn Broken Catchment Management Authority in Victoria, Australia.
-Through in-depth interviews and ongoing collaboration, the aim of the project is to develop a framework of climate change impacts on NRM work including how work is exposed to climate change, and how these exposures interact with vulnerabilities and sensitivities of work.
+This project is a collaboration with North East Catchment Management Authority (NE CMA) and Goulburn Broken Catchment Management Authority (GB CMMA) in Victoria, Australia.
+Through in-depth interviews held in 2024, and ongoing collaboration, the aim of the project is to develop a framework of climate change impacts on NRM work including the goals, values, functions, and practices of NRM, and on ground experiences of NRM workers.
 This understanding will inform the identification of strengths and vulnerabilities of NRM work, and opportunities to shape resilient and adaptive NRM.

-This project is led by Lisa de Kleyn at La Trobe University, and very fortunate to be funded by the La Trobe University, ABC Scheme.
+This project was very fortunate to be funded by the La Trobe University, ABC Scheme.

 Research with Conservation Volunteers